-&lt;sup>1 The General Conformity de minimis thresholds for criteria pollutants are based on the federal attainment status of the RSA in the SFBAAB.
-Although the RSA is in attainment for SO2, because SO2 is a precursor for PM25, the PM25 General Conformity de minimis thresholds are used.
+1 The General Conformity de minimis thresholds for criteria pollutants are based on the federal attainment statuses of the SFBAAB, NCCAB, and SJVAB.
+Although the SFBAAB and SJVAB are in attainment for SO2, because SO2 is a precursor for PM{2.5}, the PM{2.5} General Conformity de minimis thresholds are used.